MatheusRich/matheusrich.github.io/_posts/2021-03-26-dont-use-comments-use-code.md

 ## When comments are OK

 I'm not here to say that _every_ comment is bad.
-There's some cases when they're the last resource.
+There are some cases when they're the last resource.
 If _no code_ can do what you want, don't be ashamed to add a comment.
 Some examples:

 ### 1. Comments as documentation

 Most languages have tools to generate documentation using code comments.
-That is nice, because it keeps the docs near the code it refers to.
+That is nice because it keeps the docs near the code it refers to.
 Here's an example of [YARD][yard], a Ruby documentation tool:

 ```ruby